Blisters on the feet are commonly caused by tight shoes or wet socks and are a sign of excess friction on a certain area of the foot.

 The exact cause of dyshidrosis is not well known, although it is more frequently noted in the summer.
 It may also be related to skin allergies, excessive moisture in the feet, and increased physical or emotional stress.

-What to do: Treatment for dyshidrosis should be oriented by a dermatologist, who may recommend cold compresses (2 to 4 times per day for 15 minutes) or soaking your feet in cold water.
+How to heal: Treatment for dyshidrosis should be oriented by a dermatologist, who may recommend cold compresses (2 to 4 times per day for 15 minutes) or soaking your feet in cold water.
 You can also apply a moisturizer to your feet, and you should avoid any triggering substances.
-In some cases, the doctor may also prescribe topical antiallergenics or corticosteroids.
+In some cases, the doctor may also prescribe topical anti-allergenics or corticosteroids.

 7. Long walks